*This post contains affiliate links

 You don’t need to wear fancy designer clothing.
 Clean, smart, basic clothing will do.

-But shorts and tank tops (especially for men) are meant for gym or hiking.
+Shorts and tank tops (especially for men) are meant for gym or hiking.

 Not to be worn on the street and never in a restaurant.